 Roundup policies do not restrict the number of trips provided to an individual nor is a waiting list maintained.
 Roundup's operational practices do not allow for substantial numbers of untimely pick-ups, trip denials, missed trips, or excessively long trips that would limit availability of service.
 In order to improve efficiency, a no-show policy is enforced.
-Effective May, 2015, the no show policy states that any passengers who miss four or more trips in a month will be assessed and those passengers who no-show at least 3% of their monthly trips will receive a warning letter.
+The No Show Policy states that any passengers who miss four or more trips in a month will be assessed and those passengers who no-show at least 3% of their monthly trips will receive a warning letter.
 Additional no-shows may lead to suspension from the Roundup service.
 See the policy for more details.